 - The external attacker can send attachments to a user, as by default Microsoft Teams allows External Teams collaboration that results in bypassing security controls.

-Microsoft Team’s Log file Location:
+Microsoft Team’s Log File Location:

-- Sending Microsoft Teams message requests does not have any CSRF authentication or rate limiting protection.
+- Sending Microsoft Teams message requests has no CSRF authentication or rate-limiting protection.
 The attacker can craft and re-send malicious requests repeatedly.

-- The request for sending Microsoft Teams Card to a channel through webhook does not have any validation imposed, we can send any crafted data through the card.
+- The request for sending Microsoft Teams Card to a channel through Webhook does not have any validation imposed; we can send any crafted data through the card.

-When these flaws are chained together it results in a GIFShell attack.
+When these flaws are chained together, it results in a GIFShell attack.

 Exploitation Credit:Mohamed Faiz (@mohamed)